Code-Institute-Submissions/ajgoward-Things-Near-Me/README.md

 * Have street view so they know exactly what the street and business looks like from the from the road

+* Have a dog styled game if they are waiting to decide

+* Have a contact form if they do not see a business

 *	(Most important) do it in a time efficient way

 ### How will they achieve it: